manuelosos/collective-variables_testing/documentation/workflow.md

 The run specified in `test1.json` located in the `runfiles/` folder will be computed.
 If test1 requires an already created network this can be found in the folder `networks/`.
 The results of this test will be saved in the folder `results/`.
+If one wants to compute multiple runs in sequence one can save several runfiles in `runfiles/` and pass the path to it.

+The structure of the runfiles is described in `runfile_doc.md`.